tinygo-org/bluetooth/README.md

   * Bonding and private addresses.
   * Usable support on at least two desktop operating systems.
   * Maybe some Bluetooth Classic support, such as A2DP.

+## Contributing

+Your contributions are welcome!

+Please take a look at our [CONTRIBUTING.md](./CONTRIBUTING.md) document for details.

 ## License